openstack/loci/README.md

     you wanted to include rpdb, you would need to have built that into your WHEELS.
   * `PIP_ARGS` Specify additional pip's parameters you would like.
+  * `PIP_WHEEL_ARGS` Specify additional pip's wheel parameters you would like.
+     Default is PIP_ARGS.
   * `DIST_PACKAGES` Specify additional distribution packages you would like installed.
+  * `EXTRA_BINDEP` Specify a bindep-* file to add in the container.
+It would be considered next to the default bindep.txt.
+  * `EXTRA_PYDEP` Specify a pydep-* file to add in the container.
+It would be considered next to the default pydep.txt.

 This makes it really easy to integrate LOCI images into your development or CI/CD workflow, for example, if you wanted to build an image from [this